pujan-dahal-fuse/python/README.md

 ## **3. api**
 `api` branch contains APIs written using flask framework.
-This branch is derived from codewars branch.
+This branch is derived from main branch.
 The API codes are contained in `api_practice/` folder.

 `api_practice/api_creation_assign.py` contains APIs for CRUD operations on `api_practice/employees.json` file.
 Routes for accessing APIs are as follows: